thegaussians/semantic-segmentation/README.md

 ## Updates -

+ (6/07) --> There was some bugs in the previous version of this package, I fixed it compeletely now its working fine, my apologies to the cloners.

  (6/07) --> Added a new model - Deep residual Unet, added the functionality to handle segmented data.